A Certain Magical Index season 3: Broadcast

-A Certain Magical Index III began airing in Japan on AT-X, Tokyo MX, and BS11 on October 5, 2018, and on MBS on October 6.
+A Certain Magical Index III began airing in Japan on AT-X on October 5, 2018, on Tokyo MX and BS11 on October 6, and on MBS on October 7.
 Muse Communication began airing the series in Taiwan on i-Fun Anime Channel on October 7, 2018.

 Home media

 NBCUniversal Entertainment Japan released eight Blu-ray and DVD volumes of A Certain Magical Index III starting December 26, 2018.
 Each volume contains a bonus novel written by Kamachi titled A Certain Scientific Railgun SS3.
 The first and fifth limited-edition volumes are bundled with episodes 6 and 7 of the bonus anime A Certain Magical Index-tan.
 A 7-disc Blu-ray box was released on September 29, 2021.
 Funimation released the first combo set in North America on October 1, 2019, and the second combo set on January 7, 2020.
+Crunchyroll released the season on Blu-ray in North America on February 4, 2025, and in the United Kingdom on March 24.

-In October 2018, Funimation announced their simulcasting and dubbing of the series, while Crunchyroll began simulcasting it outside Asia.
+In October 2018, Funimation announced their simulcasting and dubbing of the season, while Crunchyroll began simulcasting it outside Asia.
 Muse Communication started distributing the full season on their Muse Asia YouTube channel on August 21, 2019.
-Hulu released the series in Japan on March 24, 2022.
+Hulu released the season in Japan on March 24, 2022.